 Met Uwe and Asia off the Class 40 Rote 66 and they kindly showed me through their boat.
-Has a chat with Jaap of Happy who unfortunately lost their yacht after being pitch-poled, dismasted and taking on lots of water.
+Had a chat with Jaap who raced on the yacht Happy who unfortunately lost their yacht after being pitch-poled, dismasted and taking on lots of water.
 They were successfully rescued by an ocean going sea tug so had a ride to Bermuda before flying into Newport.
-Check out the site as the slower Corinthian Jester Class are still out their racing - this is the class Rogue Wave would be entered - Roaring Forty will be in the Gypsy Moth Class.
+Check out the site as the slower Corinthian Jester Class are still out their racing - this is the class Rogue Wave would compete - Roaring Forty would be in the Gypsy Moth Class.

 Facebook - OSTAR and TWO STAR

 The OSTAR is usually run every four years which timed nicely with my proposed year of retirement being (2021) ....however, the committee has moved the next OSTAR to 2020 to align with the Mayflower 400th anniversary celebrations.
-So will need to do a re-plan as my intent remains to compete Roaring Forty in OSTAR 2020.
+So if I am to take part a major re-plan is required to compete Roaring Forty in the 2020 OSTAR.

 On my recent flight to Australia and up to Newport I have been reading Eric Tabarly Memoirs of the Sea, which is an excellent read.
 He does not bore the non-sailor with the day by day details of a long solo or crewed passage for these he quickly summarises the main repetitive events.
 His story is about inspiration, passion for racing and yacht design and his love of the sea.
 Highly recommended.